AitorMonreal/Camera-Data-Prediction/README.md

 # Camera Data Prediction

-SSM Implementation for Femur Shape Prediction from Depth Camera Data of the exposed knee, segmented using a Convolutional Neural Network and converted into a point cloud
+SSM Implementation for Femur Shape Prediction from Depth Camera Data of the exposed knee, segmented using a Convolutional Neural Network and converted into a point cloud.

 The required data for the model mesh (connectivity files,...) has to be generated running the 'model_mesh_variable_creator.py' file first.